srubel19065/tech257_azure_linux/cloud_computing/what_is_cloud.md

 ### How does Cloud Computing work as a business model?
 **As it is dependent on demand and what you need, Cloud adops the PAYG model**
-##### SERVICE MODEL
-1. **Infrastructure as a Service (IaaS)**: IaaS lets users install their own operating systems and apps by providing the servers, storage, and networking that make up the core infrastructure.
-In essence, they rent the hardware and handle the software.
-2. **Platform as a Service (PaaS)**: PaaS provides an application development, deployment, and management platform.
-In addition to extra tools and services like databases, development tools, and middleware, it also comprises the infrastructure (such as IaaS).
-3. **Software as a Service (SaaS)**: SaaS offers fully functional online applications.
-Users just subscribe to and utilise the product directly; they are not involved in managing any platform or infrastructure components

 ### What sorts of things do you usually need to pay for when using the cloud?
 1. Compute resources: